 Wisconsin Bankruptcy Attorneys

 At West & Dunn, we understand the toll that mounting debt can take on an individual or business.
 We recognize that loss of income or serious illness can result in financial hardships that may seem insurmountable.
 In many cases, these unforeseen and unpreventable events lead to evictions, mortgage foreclosures, excessive credit card debt, and other severe consequences.
 If you have found yourself in this situation, our Wisconsin bankruptcy lawyers can help.

 Our experienced Wisconsin bankruptcy lawyers can help you overcome financial difficulties and work to eliminate overwhelming debt.
-We regularly assist individuals and businesses with filing Chapter 7, Chapter 11, and Chapter 13 bankruptcy petitions, and our team can serve as your guide and advocate throughout each stage of the process.
+We regularly assist individuals and businesses with filing Chapter 7 and Chapter 13 bankruptcy petitions, and our team can serve as your guide and advocate throughout each stage of the process.
 When you come to us for help, our legal professionals will carefully evaluate your case and review your bankruptcy options.
 If bankruptcy is not right for you, our firm can also help you pursue debt relief through a Wisconsin Chapter 128 Action.

 Chapter 7 Bankruptcy for Individuals